 - The Z-Offset is too low - the tip is being driven into the bed, blocking off the nozzle and preventing extrusion.

 - Print temperature is too low - fresh filament isn’t melting fast enough in the tip to extrude properly.

 - Stepper driver power is too low - the driver circuit may not be providing enough power for normal operation

 Your nozzle may become blocked with residue from poor quality plastic filament, environmental grit, or residue buildup from repeatedly switching back and forth between different filament types without purging.
 Try purging some clean filament.
 If that doesn’t work, you may need to replace your printer nozzle.
+More information here.

-Z-Offset Too Low:
+Z-0ffset Too Low: